Mice Control in Edison, Somerset, Lakewood, NJ

 How can Cowleys help with a mice problem?

-Once deer mice enter a structure, they can be effectively controlled by using baited and unbaited snap traps and glueboards, anticoagulant rodenticides, and tracking powders.
-Their inquisitive nature makes them easy to trap.
+For deer mice already inside, employ baited and unbaited snap traps, glueboards, anticoagulant rodenticides, and tracking powders.
+Their inquisitive nature makes trapping straightforward.

-What's difference between a house mouse and a deer mouse?
+What's the difference between a house mouse and a deer mouse?

 Deer Mouse (Peromyscus manicalatus)